tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 ## Step 2: Further Specifying Your Question

 ### Narrow or Broaden Specific Components
 Once you have your initial question, you can look at its different components and make them more or less specific.
-The example below from Maastricht University provides an example on more narrow and broader components of a specific question.<br><br>
+The example below from Maastricht University shows how you can narrow or broaden components of a specific question.<br><br>

 <iframe src="https://library-edu-content.maastrichtuniversity.nl/wp-admin/admin-ajax.php?action=h5p_embed&id=205" width="758" height="452" frameborder="0" allowfullscreen="allowfullscreen" title="RD13-Formulating research question"></iframe><script src="https://library-edu-content.maastrichtuniversity.nl/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>